 SCU Off-Campus Housing:

-If you plan to live in off-campus housing, be sure that your future lease agreement will allow for a sublet.
+Students who plan to live in Off-Campus Housing should be sure their future lease agreement will allow for a sublet.
 Many off-campus housing options start pre-leasing for Fall as early as Mid-March.
-There are Off-Campus Housing resources to connect with the Santa Clara University community to explore housing options.

 Housing Options While Abroad:

-Housing Costs: Basic housing accommodations are included in the program fees for all SCU-approved study or intern abroad programs.
+Basic housing accommodations are included in the program fees for all approved global programs.
 If students select non-standard accommodations or fail to submit a housing application by the deadline, they are responsible for paying the difference in cost out of pocket.

-Housing Stipends: For students studying abroad on programs that require them to arrange their own housing, their housing costs will be covered in the form of a stipend.
+Housing Stipends: For students participating in programs that require them to arrange their own housing, their housing costs will be covered in the form of a stipend.
 The student will receive a credit to their Bursar’s account, not in the form of a check, to cover the cost of housing abroad.
 Stipends are based on the average cost of standard housing in the specific program and location.

 Pros & Cons of Different Housing Options Abroad